cindylifeier/smart-core/README.md

-# SMART Authorization Service
+# SMART on FHIR Core Service

-The SMART Authorization Service is a Spring Boot project provides RESTful endpoints to manage SMART App authorization process.
+The SMART on FHIR Core Service is a Spring Boot project provides endpoints to manage SMART App authorization process.

 ## Build